jenniferyien/jenniferyien.github.io/readme.md

 What are my skills?
 What projects have I done?
 My thoughts
-Connect with Me

-This is a website to learn about me
+How to connect with me?

+My personal portfolio website as a Full Stack Web Developer.

+If you have any questions feel free to [email me](<jenniferllwu@gmail.com>).